L1n111ya/Blind-MIA/README.md

 # Blind-MIA
-This is  code,  for "Practical Blind Membership Inference Attack via Differential Comparison" , which is I learnt yet.
+This's code, for "Practical Blind Membership Inference Attack via Differential Comparison" , which is I have learnt yet.
 ******
 ## Preliminary Works
 First, we should run `TargetModel.py` to train a target model.
-Then, we run `ShadowModel.py` to train a shadow model for unexpected needs.
+Then, we run `ShadowModel.py` to train a shadow model for meeting some needs.
 After do like this, we have done the preliminary works which can let us do BlindMIA.

 ## BlindMI Attack
 We have nine membership inference attack to use.
 Let's tell you how to use it and what about its utility: